roushanraj/newproj/README.md

 # newproj

-Demo repo to learn git.
+Demo repository to learn git.
+Learning some more.